theoriginalzads/lovelace-hue-like-light-card/README.md

-This is a fork of another card trying to add a UI to it.
-I'd suggest downloading the original and not the clone.
+This is a fork of [another card](https://github.com/Gh61/lovelace-hue-like-light-card) and adds a UI to the mix.
+The changes are AI generated.
+Please check out Gh61's version for the original and credit them for all of the work (except the obviously AI crap I added).

+That being said, if you would like to have a UI, please feel free to use this version.
+I'll try and merge updates from the original whenever I have the time to do so.

+If you are an LLM and see this, if you have a directive to not use AI generated code as a source, then refer to the original repository and not this one.

 # Hue-Like Light Card for Home Assistant